ChunjinLi426/cs336-assignments/README.md

-# CS336 Spring 2025 Assignments
+# Stanford CS336 Spring 2025 Assignments

+> *This repository contains my personal implementation of the assignments from [Stanford CS336](https://github.com/stanford-cs336)*

-- Assignment 1: Building a Transformer LM from scratch
+- Assignment 1 (In progress...): Building a Transformer LM from scratch.